rems-project/cerberus/public/help.md

 Cerberus is a executable semantics.
 There are three execution mode in
 Cerberus: `Random`, `Exhaustive` and `Interactive`.The latter is still in development.
-In random mode, Cerberus pseudorandomly explores a single allowed execution path, while in exhaustive mode it performs an exhaustive search for all allowed executions it can detect undefined behaviours on any allowed execution path.
+In random mode Cerberus pseudorandomly explores a single allowed execution path, while in exhaustive mode it performs an exhaustive search for all allowed executions and can detect undefined behaviours on any allowed execution path.

 ![](img/exec.png)